oliolioli/ConcurrentDistributedSystems/README.md

 # ConcurrentDistributedSystems
-Programming concurrent and distributed systems with Elixir
+Programming concurrent and distributed systems with Elixir.

 ### Howto run Elixir programs locally in some minutes
 1. Open Terminal